joomla/rfc/proposed/rfc-workflow.md

 ## Deprecated

-A **Deprecated Specification** is one that has been approved, but is no longer considered relevant or recommended.
-Typically this is due to the Specification being superseded by a new version, but that is not required.
+A **Deprecated Specification / Feature / Process** is one that has been approved, but is no longer considered relevant or recommended.
+Typically this is due to the Specification / Feature / Process being superseded by a new version, but that is not required.

-A Specification may be Deprecated explicitly as part of the Acceptance Vote for another Specification.
+A Specification / Feature / Process may be Deprecated explicitly as part of the Acceptance Vote for another Specification / Feature / Process.
 Alternatively, it may be marked Deprecated by a Deprecation Vote.

 ## Implemented